‘Tis the Season to Start a 12-Week Christmas Savings Plan

 Don’t you want to scream when you see Christmas displays in the stores before Halloween?
-Or when “It’s Beginning to Look a Lot Like Christmas” is stuck in your head for two months, because it starts playing in early November?
+Or when “It’s Beginning to Look a Lot Like Christmas” is stuck in your head for two months because it starts playing in early November?

 The Christmas creep can be annoying, but there’s at least one good reason to start thinking about the holidays before the leaves start changing color: It gives you more time to save.

-Make a list that includes who you’ll be shopping for and how much you’ll spend on each person.
-It may be helpful to refer to what you spent last year.
-Add estimated costs for decorations, food and holiday events to your list as well.
-Between parties where you contribute a bottle of wine, gifts for your kids’ friends or an office Secret Santa, plus the bounty of food on the actual holiday, these “extras” can really add up.
+Heads up: Your Christmas savings plan needs to cover more than gifts.
+So add estimated costs for decorations, food and holiday events to your shopping list.
+Between special events where you contribute a bottle of wine, gifts for your kids’ friends or an office Secret Santa, plus the bounty of food on the actual holiday, these “extras” can really add up.

 Total everything and divide it by the amount of weeks left until you’ll hit the stores.
 Unless you’re a fan of last-minute shopping, this means giving yourself some wiggle room before December 25.

-Another tactic for holiday saving is to determine how much money you’re able to save and create your holiday budget based off that.
-For example, if you’re able to spare $25 a week to go toward your Christmas savings, you’d save $300 in 12 weeks.
+Another tactic for holiday saving is to determine how much money you’re able to save and create your holiday budget based on that.
+For example, if you’re only able to save $25 a week to go toward your Christmas savings, you’d save $300 in 12 weeks.
 That would be your limit for all your holiday spending.
-If you think you’ll need more, start saving earlier.
-In fact, you can implement your Christmas saving plan anytime during the year.

-Keep your holiday savings apart from the rest of your money so you don’t accidentally spend your stash on everyday expenses.
+As you start saving for Christmas, it’s good to keep your holiday savings apart from the rest of your money so you don’t accidentally spend your stash on everyday expenses.
 If you use a sub-savings account at your bank or credit union, set up automatic savings transfers each week to ensure you stay consistent.

 If you take the cash envelope route, make sure you have an envelope exclusively dedicated to holiday expenses and not other short-term goals.
 Set weekly calendar reminders to nudge you to put the money aside.